Free Consultation - Available 24/7 (732) 863-5050

 Conditional Discharge (CD) related to a drug offense Complete program Enter CD only once 6 months

-Drug possession and certain drug distribution offenses between ages 18 and 21 Pay fines and complete the prison sentence Third or fourth-degree crime, less than 5 grams of hashish, less than 25 grams of marijuana 1 year
+Drug possession and certain drug distribution offenses between ages 18 and 21 Pay fines and complete the prison sentence Third or fourth-degree crime, less than 5 grams of hashish, less than 1 ounce of marijuana 1 year

 Municipal Ordinances Pay fines and complete the prison sentence Dependent on the number of prior convictions 2 years